NelsonJVF/go/README.md

 # GoJira [![GoDoc](http://img.shields.io/badge/go-documentation-blue.svg?style=flat-square)](http://godoc.org/github.com/nelsonjvf/gojira) [![Build Status](http://img.shields.io/travis/fatih/structs.svg?style=flat-square)]() [![Coverage Status](http://img.shields.io/coveralls/fatih/structs.svg?style=flat-square)]()

-GoJira is a basic and generic library to interact with Atlassian Jira REST API.
+GoJira is a basic and generic package to interact with Atlassian Jira REST API.
-The idea of this lib is to make your life easy, instead of learning the JIRA REST API, you just need to set your configuration and get the information.
+The idea of this package is to make your life easy, instead of learning the JIRA REST API, you just need to set your configuration and get the information.
 All the methos available return an Go object with the smae struter of the response from JIRA REST API.
 Fell free to add make comments and review the code.